SysKitTeam/docs-point/docs/releases/cloud/point-2025-11-04-release-note.md

 * **Fixed an issue** where the Power BI sync would result in an error.

-* **Fixed a bug** where workspace owners with the Syskit Point Global Viewer role couldn't complete the Workspace Review tasks: `There was an error while executing user action System.InvalidOperationException: Action not allowed.`
+* **Fixed a bug** where workspace owners with the Syskit Point Global Viewer role couldn't complete the Workspace Review tasks.
+The completion attempt would result in the following error: `There was an error while executing user action System.InvalidOperationException: Action not allowed.`
     * Workspace owners with the Global Viewer role can now complete the Workspace Review tasks for their workspaces.

 * **Fixed an issue** on the Sharing Links report where the bulk removal of sharing links did not remove all selected links.